dimitri-nicolo/calico/visibility/elastic/flow/processpath.md

 ### Big picture

 Configure {{site.prodname}} to collect process executable path and the arguments with which the executable was invoked.
-The path and arguments are read from `/proc/pid/cmdline` or obtained using eBPF kprobes and add them to flow logs.
+The path and arguments are read from `/proc/pid/cmdline` or obtained using eBPF kprobes and they are added to flow logs.

 ### Value